valentino-ivanovski/react-todolist/README.md

 2. Marking note as done
 3. Deleting note

-Each note is being saved onto local memory and the notes will not disappear after refressing the site.
+Each note is being saved onto local memory and the notes will not disappear after refreshing the page.

 The site has both light and dark modes.